jsheroes/react-native-community/README.md

 # React Native Community

-## Welcome to the React Native Community Repoof JSHeroes!
+## Welcome to the React Native Community Repo of JSHeroes!